epfl-si/people2/README.md

 For the application to run we need to initialize several databases because it still includes the code for migrating from the legacy application which requires various databases to work.
  1. restore the relevant parts of the legacy databases: `make restore`.
+There is a dump of the relevant databases in the `dev/dumps` folder in keybase.
-For this to work you need to have access to the legacy production server or to a server that is allowed to access the various `dinfo` databases.
+    The `bin/restoredb.sh` script should use those dumps by default.
+It can also create fresh dumps from the production servers (add `--force`) but this requires access to a server that is allowed to connect to the various `dinfo` databases such as the old `dinf1[12].epfl.ch` servers.
-    Setup a `peo11` endpoint in your `~/.ssh/config` file for the import script to ssh into and dump the databases.
     Ideally, we should prepare a set of fake data instead but it is quite cumbersome.
  1. migrate and seed the local application database: `make seed`

+Optionally,
  1. only if you need to work on the admin interface for translation: `make locales`
  1. if for some reason you prefer to use the locak keycloak server: `make rekc`
  1. if you are working on the migration from the legacy application